UBC-MDS/introduction-machine-learning/chapters/en/slides/module4/module4_17.md

 `weights` allows us to assign higher weight to the examples which are closer to the query example.

-We will explore this in the practice exercises coming up\!
+We will explore this in the assignment\!

 ---